ANVESH96/CloudComputing-for-Data-Analytics/TFIDF/README.md

 <h3>Instruction to execute DocWordCount.java, TermFrequency.java, TFIDF.java & Search.java for the cantebury corpus and save results</h3>

 <h4>Some common hadoop commands which would be useful :</h4>
-create a new directory : hadoop fs -mkdir /user/cloudera/directoryname
+create a new directory : hadoop fs -mkdir /user/cloudera/directoryname<br>
-Read the output : hadoop fs -cat /user/cloudera/directoryname/filename
+Read the output : hadoop fs -cat /user/cloudera/directoryname/filename<br>
-Remove files : hadoop fs -rm /user/cloudera/filename
+Remove files : hadoop fs -rm /user/cloudera/filename<br>
-Remove Directory : hadoop fs -rm -r /user/cloudera/directoryname
+Remove Directory : hadoop fs -rm -r /user/cloudera/directoryname<br>
-Push the file into cloud : hadoop fs -put /home/cloudera/file   /user/cloudera/file
+Push the file into cloud : hadoop fs -put /home/cloudera/file   /user/cloudera/file<br>
-here "/home/cloudera/file " is local file path and "/user/cloudera/file" is path in the cloudstorage
+here "/home/cloudera/file " is local file path and "/user/cloudera/file" is path in the cloudstorage <br>
-Get the file from cloud : hadoop fs -get  /user/cloudera/file /home/cloudera/file
+Get the file from cloud : hadoop fs -get  /user/cloudera/file /home/cloudera/file <br>
-here "/home/cloudera/file " is local file path and "/user/cloudera/file" is path in the cloudstorage
+here "/home/cloudera/file " is local file path and "/user/cloudera/file" is path in the cloudstorage <br>

 <h5>Prefrred steps : </h5>
-Host the Cantebury Corpus in the cloudera by using the command :hadoop fs -put /home/cloudera/CanteburyCorpus /user/cloudera/
+Host the Cantebury Corpus in the cloudera by using the command :hadoop fs -put /home/cloudera/CanteburyCorpus /user/cloudera/ <br>
-The argument /home/cloudera/CanteburyCorpus  refers to the path where you store the Cantebury Corpus folder.
+The argument /home/cloudera/CanteburyCorpus  refers to the path where you store the Cantebury Corpus folder.<br>

 <h4>DocWordCount.java : This program helps to get all the words and their respective counts in a given set of files.</h4>